 Walking the talk.
 Putting voters first – not big donors

 I’m running a different kind of Congressional campaign.
-I’m running on both a Progressive platform and a non-partisan Constitutional Amendment to reform our corrupted campaign finance system.
+I’m running on both a traditional Progressive Democratic platform and a non-partisan Constitutional Amendment to reform our corrupted campaign finance system.
 Plus, I’m walking my talk by funding my run SOLELY from the people I will represent—the people of Calif.’s 7th Congressional District (the CA-7).
 That’s right.
 I’m accepting no corporate, PAC or donations from outside the district.